ArcticXO/arcticxo/README.md

     <br><br>
 -  🌟 My passion lies specifically in Python and Java, Where I explore everything from creating pretty frontend interfaces to complex maths programs.
     <br><br>
 - 🚀 I try to give back to the community when possible.
-My<a href="aliab.me"> personal website</a> is where I publish short articles about what I'm currently working on, or nifty little tips and tricks
+My personal<a href="aliab.me"> website</a> is where I publish short articles about what I'm currently working on, or nifty little tips and tricks
     <br><br>
 - 💞💻  I’m looking to collaborate on Java and Python related projects
     <br>